The Little Ones

-Superintendent Carter and Derek Newark plays the strict Detective Sgt.
-Wilson.

-Child actor Kim Smith was hired to play the part of the abused child Ted making his screen debut.

 Plot

 Two poor boys from London, Ted, an abused child and Jackie, the son of a prostitute run away to Liverpool in an attempt to stowaway on a ship bound to Jamaica.
 Arriving in Liverpool tired and hungry, they steal a suitcase which they hope to pawn for money to provide food.
 The owner of the suitcase, a wealthy shipping businessman, alerts the police and the boys are subsequently caught, scolded and sent home.
 Recognizing their dire life at home, a friendly superintendent tells the boys that many ships leave here for Jamaica.